 Shopping on credit was not something the average Joe could do in the 1940’s.
 It would be another 20 years before we saw the rise of credit cards and their associated debt.
 Credits was much harder to come by, so lending from tomorrow was not much of an option.

-Instead, you could barter and trade with your neighbour.
-If you had a neighbour who liked to fish, you might swap some fresh catch for apples from your garden.
+Instead, you could barter and trade with your neighbor.
+If you had a neighbor who liked to fish, you might swap some fresh catch for apples from your garden.
 You could swap babysitting with your friends so you could catch that late shift.

 Sharing doesn’t just keep costs low for the frugal fan, it also sets down building blocks for a more resilient local food system.
 If you have a steady supply of food from garden, forest and sea with only some supplement from the globally traded food industry?
 Well, you’re that much more prepared if anything was to happen to that huge yet surprisingly fragile system.

 I’m a nervous person in that regard.
 I like to have an emergency plan if my plan B fails, and preferably a plan for that too.